Wildlife Watching and Nature Trails

 For more information, see our Palm Canyon Trail brochure.

-Kofa Cabin, Hoodoo Cabin, Wilbanks Cabin and Kofa Monument offer excellent opportunities to explore this rugged landscape.
-The three primitive cabins are good locations to spend the night.
+Kofa Cabin, Hoodoo Cabin and Kofa Monument offer excellent opportunities to explore this rugged landscape.
+These destinations provide amazing views of the desert and an opportunity to enjoy the diversity of species found here.
+The two primitive cabins are good locations to spend the night.
 The cabins are available on a first come, first serve basis.
 No reservations or fees are required.
 Please be sure to carry out any trash or food you brought with you.
 Remember to be cautious on the rough road to the monument.
-These destinations provide amazing views of the desert landscape and an opportunity to enjoy the diversity of species found here.